 This trope is the prime reason Underdogs Never Lose.

 Note this trope is only about characters getting second place, or at least placing highly enough to get a medal/trophy/etc., and then focusing on the fact that they still didn't win first.
 It's NOT about:

 A genuinely mediocre-to-poor showing.

-When there are actual consequences for getting second place, like not winning a certain prize that was the hero's main reason for entering (such as money to save the hero's beloved school from closing).
+When there are actual consequences for getting second place, like not winning a certain prize that was the hero's main reason for entering, such as money to save their beloved school from closing.